ARRIVE COLOMBO, SRI LANKA

 Land in Colombo, enjoying fast-track on-arrival, and transfer to your hotel.
 Spend the rest of your day at leisure.

 This morning, meet with your Resident Tour Director and fellow travellers for a tour briefing before exploring the island’s capital in the quintessential way — by tuk-tuk.
 Weave your way through the city’s bustling bazaars and markets, past landmark monuments and newly restored buildings to Galle Face Green for breathtaking views of the Indian Ocean.
 Take a breather back at the hotel before meeting Colombo locals — along with passionate photographer Mark Forbes, your escort — on a captivating walk through the old town, who brings the city’s multifaceted history to life.
-See the 17th-century Dutch Hospital, Colombo Fort, charming colonial mansions, and wind up at a speakeasy for arrack-themed cocktails.
+See the 17th-century Dutch Hospital, Colombo Fort and charming colonial mansions, and wind up at a speakeasy for arrack-themed cocktails.
 Tonight, gather for a welcome dinner at Culinary Ceylon, where a culinary curator introduces you to Sri Lankan home cooking through a series of tasting plates.

 Before leaving the city, make a short stop at No. 11 Bawa Residence, designed and built by the great Geoffrey Bawa — a Sri Lankan architect — during the 1960s.
 An essay in architectural bricolage, the house was built from four smaller bungalows that Bawa bought and combined over a period of years.
 Continue on to the Cultural Triangle, located in the center of the country.
+Settle into your resort before enjoying dinner at the restaurant with special guest Dr. Shanti Jayewardene, Oxford-educated Sri Lankan architect and historian.
+She will provide an incredible insight into Sri Lanka’s anthropology, aesthetics, architecture, history and politics in an accessible and insightful way.

 A healthy start to the day as you visit the organic garden to pick fresh produce for use in a cooking demonstration at the resort’s traditional hearth kitchen.
 Watch as your fresh herbs and vegetables are transformed into lip-smacking Sri Lankan delicacies, which you’ll savor over lunch.
 This afternoon, enjoy one of these Design Your Day® activities.